4imothy/treegrep/README.md

 <details>
 <summary><em>neovim</em></summary>

-- sample function that runs treegrep in a window and open selection, with shortcuts for reusing previous arguments or searching files
+- sample function that runs treegrep in a window and opens selection, with shortcuts for reusing previous arguments or searching files

 ```lua